One Week in Northern Spain, the Perfect Itinerary for "Green Spain"

 It's a "living museum" -- a delightful warren of dreamy cobbled streets, caramel colored architecture, and romantic wrought iron Juliet type balconies.
 At the end of its main drag, Calle Santa Dominga, is the Collegiate Church, which is the most important religious Romanesque monument in Cantabria.

-My complete guide to Santilla del Mar is here.
+Here's my complete guide to Santilla del Mar.
 By northern Spain standards, the town is somewhat touristy.
 But, hey, it's in rural Spain and nothing like busy Barcelona, so don't be put off.
 I wasn't even remotely fazed.

 Comillas has two main sites, both architecturally interesting -- Gaudi's El Capricho and Sobrellano Palace.
 El Capricho is a rare Gaudi building outside his more well known Modernist architecture in Barcelona.